saltstack/salt/doc/topics/tutorials/docker_sls.rst

     salt-call --local dockerng.sls_build test base=my_base_image mods=vim

-Now we have a fresh container called `test` to work with and vim has been installed.
+Now we have a fresh image called `test` to work with and vim has been installed.

 Step 4 - Running Commands Inside the Container